 - Deep section wheels – valve extenders

-Wheelsets also usually come with included rim tape and spare spokes.
-The spare spokes come in handy if one (or more) spoke fails.
-For example, when you hit a deep pothole, and you need to fix the wheel.
+Wheelsets also usually come with spare spokes.
+The spare spokes come in handy if one or more spokes fail, such as when you hit a deep pothole and need to fix the wheel.
+This is especially important with carbon-spoked wheels, as the availability of carbon spokes is much worse than the availability of steel spokes.

 Extra Services (Warranty, Crash Replacement, etc.)

-Customer support is important when you need to get more information about the product or when an issue occurs.
+Customer support is essential when you need to get more information about the product or when an issue occurs.
 Choose a brand with helpful and reliable customer support.

 A good warranty policy is a must.
 In most countries, the warranty is regulated by law.
 Based on my research, most manufacturers offer at least a 2-year warranty.
 Some offer extended warranties for 3 years, 5 years, or even a lifetime warranty.